About Continuing Education (CE) Conference for the Veterinarians of Bangladesh

 The veterinary profession in Bangladesh is passing through a phase of dramatic change in its size, diversity and societal needs.
-Over the last two decades, number of veterinary schools has increased from one to ten, the number of new graduates produced per year has increased from fifty, twenty years ago to nearly five hundred, a subsistence backyard poultry sector has turned into poultry industry, cattle raising for ploughing land has completely been replaced by agricultural mechanization and a strong commercial dairy farming is emerging.
+Over the last two decades, number of veterinary schools has increased from one to ten.
+The number of new graduates produced per year has increased from fifty, twenty years ago, to nearly five hundred.
+A backyard poultry sector for subsistence has turned into poultry industry, cattle raising for ploughing land has completely been replaced by agricultural mechanization and a strong commercial dairy farming is emerging.
 With increased urbanization, the number of companion animals in cities and towns has been increasing at an unprecedented rate.
-Above all, intensification of livestock production systems has been contributing to the emergence of new pathogens and antimicrobial resistance (AMR) that are of huge public health concern.
+On the other hand, intensification of livestock production systems has been contributing to the emergence of new pathogens and antimicrobial resistance (AMR) that are of huge public health concern.
 All those changes have put an immense pressure on the veterinary profession to fulfill the societal needs for providing competent professional services.
 While professional competency earned through graduation from the university was once thought to be enough to serve the society, it is no more acceptable to clients and society as a whole and the demand for improved and competent professional services is now more than ever before.
-In this cross-road of veterinary profession, maintaining status-quo is certainly not the way forward.
+In this crossroad of veterinary profession, maintaining status-quo is certainly not the way forward.
 Change in all fronts of the profession is inevitable if it is to survive with its all nobilities.

-Continuing Education is a process by which a veterinarian keeps up-to-date with advances in his/her professional field as well as maintaining and increasing competence.
+Continuing Education is a process by which a professional keep themselves up-to-date with advances in their professional field as well as maintain and enhance competence.
 It is equally applicable to specialists as to the practitioner or the person in any other branch of the profession.
-It is recognized that much of the knowledge is gained through experience, however participation in CE implies going further than relying solely on experience and means active attendance at meetings, courses or the use of the increasing number of self-motivational programmes using information technology.
+It is recognized that much of the knowledge is gained through experience; however, participation in CE implies going further than relying solely on experience.
+CE means active attendance at meetings, courses or the use of the increasing number of self-motivational programmes using information technology.
 Globally, there has been a general upsurge of CE in many professions including veterinary profession.
-A mandatory approach to CE for veterinary profession has also been adopted in many countries, but it is not yet mandatory in Bangladesh.
-However, the Department of Livestock Services, the Bangladesh Veterinary Council, and the National Veterinary Dean Council, with technical support from FAO ECTAD, have jointly formed a tripartite forum to convene the first CE conference for veterinarians in Bangladesh.
+CE has become mandatory for veterinary profession in many countries.

 - Poultry Health and Production;